What is Biomedical Engineering?

 The BME program is housed within Department of Mechanical Engineering which has recently added new courses, such as Bioinstrumentation, Biomedical Engineering Seminar, Special Topics in Biomedical Engineering: Biomedical Imaging, and Biomedical-related Senior Capstone Design.

 Co-curricular activities, such as the BME Journal Club and BME Guest Lecture series, contribute to an enhanced research-education infrastructure for our students, as well as faculty.
-Aside from the development of new courses and activities in BME, there has been significant efforts put forth towards establishing a new BME research at UDC.
+Aside from the development of new courses and activities in BME, there has been significant efforts put forth towards establishing new BME research at UDC.
 Specifically, a newly renovated Biomedical Engineering research laboratory, Center for Biomechanical & Rehabilitation Engineering (CBRE) was opened in Summer 2015.

 The state-of-the-art lab offers students the opportunity to gain meaningful research experience in parallel with their coursework.
 The focus of the CBRE research lab is studying human postural control/mobility and assistive devices to aid individuals that are un-impaired (e.g., athletes and non-athletes) and balance-impaired (e.g., fall-prone elderly, stroke survivors, vestibular loss sufferers, and amputees).